This post may contain affiliate links.

 So What am I Going to Do?

-My son has had giardia and salmonella, they weren’t bad at all, so we don’t worry too much about most tropical illnesses.
+My son has had giardia and a strain of salmonella, they weren’t too bad at all in either case, so we don’t worry too much about most tropical illnesses.

 The locals, in whatever country you visit, do not take antimalarials.